GabrielMoreau/uvmat-doc/help/README.md

 ### 2.1 Opening the GUI

-Type '>>uvmat' in the Matlab prompt to display the GUI.
+Type `>> uvmat` in the Matlab prompt to display the GUI.
-If the function is unknown by Matlab, add the appropriate path to the folder *UVMAT* where the toolbox has been installed (see the Matlab command '>>help path').
+If the function is unknown by Matlab, add the appropriate path to the folder *UVMAT* where the toolbox has been installed (see the Matlab command `>> help path`).
 When the GUI is opening, the date of last modfication is displayed in the central window.
 During opening, the program checks the Matlab path to all the functions of the package (using the function _check_functions.m_).
 If a function is missing, or if it is overridden by a function with the same name at another path location, a message is displayed in the central window at the opening of the GUI *uvmat*.